-Connecticut Humanities Fund Public Presentation Grants support projects that help us understand and appreciate human history, culture, values, and beliefs.
+Connecticut Humanities Fund (CTHF) Public Presentation Grants support projects that help us understand and appreciate human history, culture, values, and beliefs.
 They allow us to analyze our complex society and to make thoughtful, reasoned decisions based on inquiry, evaluation, and empathy.

 The Public Presentation grant lines support projects from planning through implementation and the flexible funding range allows organizations to develop projects of all sizes.
 There are separate application forms and requirements for Planning Grants and Implementation Grants.